kHarshit/kHarshit.github.io/_posts/2018-05-11-a-visual-introduction-to-eigenvectors-and-eigenvalues.md

 <img src="/img/eigenvectors_180.png" style="display: block; margin: auto; width: auto; max-width: 100%;">

-In case of 3d rotation transformation of cube, the eigenvector gives the axis of rotation as evident from the below figure.
+In case of 3d rotation transformation of cube, the eigenvector gives the axis of rotation.

 ## Mathematics